gergo-dryrun/custom-federation-broker/README.md

 The lambda will add a `Statement` to the `Trust Policy` of the role which will allow the lambda to assume it.
 Then we assume the role, pass the obtained temporary credentials to `AWS Federation endpoint` and get back the short-lived login URL.

-For both scenarios, at the end of generating the login URL, we create a `CloudWatch Events` rule to invoke the same lambda after a certain period of time (same duration as the one specified for the session) to do a clean-up of anything that was modified during the login URL generation, including the event rule that invoked the clean-up process.
+For both scenarios, at the end of generating the login URL, we create a `CloudWatch Events` rule to invoke the same lambda after an hour to do a clean-up of anything that was modified during the login URL generation, including the event rule that invoked the clean-up process.

 For `managed policies` option this means detaching the managed policies and deleting the temporary role.
 For `existing role` option, this means removing the statement allowing AssumeRole from the Trust Policy of the target role, thus restoring it to its original state.